kevmuv/Salaries/Salaries.md

 ```
 ![GitHub Logo](/png2.PNG)

-Now let us look at the overall average salaries for the 10 year period by region
+Now let us look at the overall average salaries for the 10 year period by region.

 ```
 #Now let us get the overall salaries for the five regions